DayZedAndConfused762/RustAndRuin/rustandruin.md

 -------------------------------------------------------
 Completed and QA'd
 -------------------------------------------------------

+	...
+The "Fortify Trailer" function should pass time by one hour.

+	...Remove the log entries: "You've found your first supply item!
+The 'Supplies' section is now visible in your inventory." and "You've found your first material!
+The 'Materials' section is now visible in your inventory."

 	...Update the costs for using the "Fortify Trailer" action.
 Stamina Cost: 15.
 Materials Cost if security is below 25: 3 Scrap Metal, 1 Rags.
 Cost when using from 25-49 "Trailer Security" is 4 Scrap Metal, 1 Rags, 1 Wood.
 Cost when using from 50-74 "Trailer Security" is 5 Scrap Metal, 2 Rags, 2 Wood, 1 Component.
 Cost when using abouve 75 "Trailer Security" is 10 Scrap Metal, 5 Rags, 5 Wood, 3 Components.